nus-cs2103-AY2223S2/ip/README.md

-# kuromi.Duke project template
+# Kuromi project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+It's named after a Sanrio character _Kuromi_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij